ungleich/cdist/cdist/conf/type/__sensible_editor/man.rst

 DESCRIPTION
 -----------
-This cdist type allows you to select the sensible-editor on Debian-based systems for a given user.
+This cdist type allows you to select the :strong:`sensible-editor` for a given user.

 REQUIRED PARAMETERS
 -------------------
 editor
     Name or path of the editor to be selected.
+    On systems other than Debian derivatives an absolute path is required.

 OPTIONAL PARAMETERS